ZESCO: Limitations

 The national grid in Zambia only extends to some parts of the country.
 For example, it ends 380 km from the Ikelenge area around Kalene Hill in the extreme northwest.
 As of 2008, ZESCO had no plans to provide power to this remote area due to an increase in shareholder allotments.
 In response, some small-scale private operations have been established, such as the Zengamina 700 KW hydroelectric generator.
 The Energy Regulation Board is encouraging private investment in hydroelectric power generation in view of the power deficit.
+For example, ZESCO has partnered with SinoHydro, a state-run hydropower company in China, to expand Zambia's power grid.

+One-third of Zambia's US$9.7 billion in debt is owed to China, raising concerns the country will have to yield control of ZESCO to China.
+Amos Chanda, a spokesman for the Zambian President, refuted such claims by U.S. National Security Advisor John Bolton in 2018, stating ZESCO is by no means collateral for Zambia's debt to China.
+Nonetheless, many remain critical of ZESCO's borrowing practices, citing associated debt as a potential risk to Zambian sovereignty.